malvarezhcr/js-dev-env/README.md

 * ways to disable linters
   * /* eslint-disable ${rule} */
   * // eslint-disable-line ${rule}
 ** dash dash pass the param to the other script e.g. `npm run lint -- --watch`

+#### Cache busting
+ - Config server to send headers to not to request JS until it expires
+ - Use Md5 hash to add hash to name of JS file.
+Hash will only change if the code changes

+### Extract and minify css
+-